davidolufemi/EKS-automated-pipeline/README.md

 I intentionally used a vulnerable image to simulate real-world scenarios and implemented a DevSecOps pipeline to catch security issues:

-- **Trivy:** Scans OS packages and application libraries on every commit.
-Results are available in the repository’s security tab.
+- **Trivy:** Scans the container for vulnerabilities and gives the associated CVE.
+Results are in this repository’s security tab.
 - **OWASP Dependency-Check:** Analyzes Java dependencies for known CVEs by scanning the `pom.xml`.
 Results can be viewed in the GitHub Actions tab under the workflow run labeled **Depcheck Report**.
-- **Production Note:** In real deployments, I would use distroless base images to significantly reduce the attack surface.
+- **Production Note:** In real deployments, I would use distroless images to reduce the attack surface.

 ---